open-telemetry/opentelemetry-java/docs/rationale.md

 ### Goals

 - API Stability:
-    - Once the API for a given signal (spans, logs, metrics, baggage) has been officially released, that API module will function, *with no recompilation required*, with any SDK that has the same major version, and equal or greater minor or patch version.
+    - Once the API for a given signal (spans, logs, metrics, baggage) has been officially released, code instrumented with that API module will function, *with no recompilation required*, with any API+SDK that has the same major version, and equal or greater minor or patch version.
-    - For example, libraries that are instrumented with `opentelemetry-api-trace:1.0.1` will function with SDK library `opentelemetry-sdk-trace:1.11.33`.
+    - For example, libraries that are instrumented with `opentelemetry-api-trace:1.0.1` will function, at runtime with SDK library `opentelemetry-sdk-trace:1.11.33` plus `opentelemetry-api-trace:1.11.33`.
     - We call this requirement the "ABI" compatibility requirement for "Application Binary Interface" compatibility.
 - SDK Stability:
     - Public portions of the SDK (constructors, configuration, und-user interfaces) must remain backwards compatible.
+        - Precisely what this includes has yet to be delineated.
     - Internal interfaces are allowed to break.
-    - Strict ABI compatibility is not required.

 ### Methods